TechnionTDK/regex-ml/README.md

 pip install -r requirements.txt
 ```

-## Structue of this project
+## Files of this project

 <br>The project consists of the following files:
+<br>main - the main part of the project, includes the labeled data creation and training of the classifier
-<br>label_functions – contains the labeling functions and their description.
+<br>labeled_function – contains the labeling functions and their description.
-<br>labeling_activation – contains the trainif of the machine.
+<br>transformation_functions - contains the transformation functions used to increase the labeled data set
-<br>utility – contains utility function, such as text parsing.
+<br>utility – contains utility functions such as text parsing.

 ## How it works